 Well Water Testing

-Huron Perth Public Health offers free sample bottles.
-Pick up water testing kits from the locations listed below, or from your Municipal office.
+Free sample bottles for testing your private drinking water are available at the locations listed below, or from your Municipal office.

 Samples must be tested within 48 hours of collection.
 Take the sample just before you deliver it to one of the following locations.
 Ensure all forms are filled out as instructed.
-Please check our COVID-19 interrupted services for current information.

 Town | Location | Address | Hours |